· FODMAP Diet Guide · guides · 10 min read

 - Start with 1 teaspoon

-- Can mix into any beverage
+- Mix into any beverage

 - Gradually increase to 1-2 tablespoons daily